rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 New "soon"

-1. Winter break plans.
-Week one: Family time.
-Week two: Grading.
-(Some overlap.)
-Week three: Write syllabi (due January 8).
-Weeks four and
-   five: Clean office, who knows what else.
-SIGCAS Web pages.
-Build a Rails site.
-Try to learn GTD.
-A bunch of recommendations.
+1. Schedule. `updating-course-schedule`.
+1. Fall job interviews.
+(Tapia + GHC + A third conference + interviews)
+   A huge change.
-1. RSS feed.
+1. Coarse-grained grading.
-1. Continuing to muse.
-Use David Feldman quote.
-Then add something like "I'm not sure that I have anything to prove.
-It turns out that I seem to be happier if I muse daily.
-It's likely a combination of things.
-   There's a sense of accomplishment.
-I've had an opportunity for sustained reflection, even if it's only a brief opportunity.
-Plus, Michelle really appreciates the opportunity to read what I'm thinking about."
-1. Transfering my digital workspace.
 1. Sokal, revisited  `sokal-revisited`
 1. Detailed learning outcomes for CSC 151.
 1. Teaching CS is teaching writing.
 1. Don't embarrass me.
 (Whatever happened to ...?
-Will I ever teach it again.)
+Will I ever teach it again.
 1. Cleaning up musings?
 (Somewhere between three and four dozen drafts of musings.
 I'm not sure how many will see the light of day.
 Some I just deleted and will never remember.
 Others I moved to a separate folder to look at later.)
+1. Grading Student Projects (See Janet's facebook post on Dec.
+19, now at the end of this file).

 Old "soon"

-1. Fall job interviews.
-(Tapia + GHC + A third conference + interviews)
-   A huge change.
 1. My first campus job(s).
 (Too many!
 Mentor for Math.
 TC.
 Mentor for CS.
 When I hit more than 20 hpw, they told me that I had to quit.
 But I volunteered instead.)